treble37/rails_cocoon_todo/README.md

 # rails_cocoon_todo
-A rails todo application with the cocoon gem
+A rails 4 demonstration todo application with the cocoon gem

+Right now it's a skeleton todo app that's working with cocoon